-Regional VT Alerts are available for the Virginia Tech Research Center - Arlington.
-Immediate/emergency notifications using VT Alerts to members of satellite campus communities will be provided when information is received, either from the Director at the satellite campus or from the law enforcement agency responsible for services where the campus is located.
-VT Alerts will be issued by the Virginia Tech Police Department or University Relations.
-Emergency notifications may be issued by the Director of the satellite campus, the Virginia Tech Police Department or University Relations.
+Regional VT Alerts are available for the National Capital Region, including the Arlington Research Center.
+Immediate/emergency notifications using VT Alerts to members of a satellite campus community will be provided when information is received, either from the designated individual at the satellite campus or from the law enforcement agency responsible for services where the campus is located.
+VT Alerts will normally be issued by the Virginia Tech Police Department.
+Emergency notifications may be issued locally, using other means by the Director of the National Capital Region - Arlington Research Center.
+These methods may include, but not limited to, direct communication to the campus using email or website notices.
+Members of the satellite campus are also encouraged to sign up for their localities emergency notification system, which are not affiliated with Virginia Tech, check with the police department in your area.

-The Arlington County Police Department is primarily responsible for confirming that there is a significant emergency or dangerous situation on campus that could cause an immediate threat to the health and safety of the members of the campus community.
-The Executive Director or Senior Director could be in a position to confirm certain types of emergencies, such as, a pandemic flu outbreak, etc.
+The Arlington County Sheriff's Office, Virginia State Police and the Arlington County Fire and EMS Departments are primarily responsible for confirming that there is a significant emergency or dangerous situation at the Arlington Research Center that could cause an immediate threat to the health and safety of the members of the campus community.
+The Director or designee can also be in a position to confirm an emergency in or surrounding the facility.
+The Office of University Relations, the Virginia Tech

-The Office of University Relations, the Virginia Tech Police Department and / or Director of Emergency Management have access to the systems to notify the campus community that will receive alerts, to determine the content of the alert, and to initiate the notification system.
-The institution typically provides follow-up information to the community using the same systems that were used to send out the original alert.
+Police Department and/or Virginia Tech Emergency Management have access to the VT Alerts system which can send an alert to subscribers; notifying the campus community of threats that have occurred that may necessitate evacuation, shelter in place or other action on the part of students, employees, and campus visitors.
+The university will typically provide follow-up information to the campus community using the same systems that were used to send out the original alert or to direct the campus community to other informational channels.

-Virginia Tech will immediately notify the campus community upon the confirmation, from the Arlington County Police Department or authorized staff member at the Arlington Center, of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or staff occurring at the center.
-One of the three listed departments above will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system based on information received from the Arlington County Police, unless issuing a notification will, in the professional judgment of first responders, compromise efforts to assist a survivor or to contain, respond to, or otherwise mitigate the emergency.
-The typical first responders to an incident that causes an immediate threat to the health and safety of the Virginia Tech community at the center include the Arlington county Police, Virginia State Police, the Arlington county Fire Department and the Arlington-Falls Church Volunteer Rescue Squad.
+Virginia Tech will immediately notify the campus community upon the confirmation, from the Arlington County Sheriff's Office or authorized staff member at the Northern Capital Region - Arlington Research Center, of a significant emergency or an immediate threat to the health or safety of students or staff occurring at the Northern Capital Region - Arlington Research Center.
+One of the listed departments above will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system based on information received, unless issuing a notification will, in the professional judgment of the public safety official, compromise efforts to assist a survivor or to contain, respond to, or otherwise mitigate the emergency.
+First responders to an incident that causes an immediate threat to the health and safety of the Virginia Tech community at the National Capital Region - Arlington Research Center will typically include the Arlington County Sheriff's Office, Virginia State Police, and the Arlington Fire and EMS Department.